alphagov/inside-government-admin-guide/creating-documents/document-types.md

 ## Consultation

-For all kinds of consultation including discussion documents and calls for evidence.
+Use this for all kinds of consultation including calls for evidence.
 All content for the various stages of a consultation (open, closed, public response, government response) are added to the same page as the timeline progresses.

 The consultation will close automatically as long as you have entered the correct closing date.
 The contact details will disappear and the status will change to 'closed'.